Shubhamchinda/Calculator/README.md

 # Calculator
-calc build in javascript, HTML and css.
+A calculator build with javascript, HTML and css.